opooladz/Momentum-SAM-ScheduleFree/README.md

 This shows that Adamized Schedlue-Free Momentum-SAM usually finds worse solutions in terms of train and test cross entropy compared to [PSGD](https://github.com/lixilinx/psgd_torch/tree/master), but can often find flatter solutions than it.

-This might be due to the two steps for every 1 step allowed for PSGD.
+This might be due to the two backwards for every 1 backward allowed for PSGD.

 # Combined AdamW-MSAM-ScheduleFree Optimizer Formula